Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative

 \arraystretch{1.0}

 \arraystretch{1.0}

-\textbf{Time Series Imputation.} We also evaluate the performance of our TaTS framework on the imputation task using the Climate, Economy, and Traffic datasets, each with an imputation length of 24.
-Since the original MM-TSFLib only supports forecasting tasks, we extend it by applying a similar linear interpolation approach to serve as a baseline.
-For this evaluation, we select one representative time series model from each category and present the results in Table \ref{tab: main imputation}.
+\textbf{Improved Time Series Imputation.} We evaluate the performance of our TaTS framework on the imputation task using the Climate, Economy, and Traffic datasets, each with an imputation length of 24.
+Though MM-TSFLib only supports forecasting tasks, we extend it to serve as an imputation baseline by applying a similar linear interpolation.
+We select one representative time series model from each category and present the results in Table \ref{tab: main imputation}.
 The results demonstrate that TaTS consistently enhances the imputation capabilities of existing time series models, achieving improvements of up to $30\%$ compared to baseline methods.

-From the above results, it is evident that leveraging the text modality provides significant benefits over numerical-only unimodal modeling when paired texts are available.
-Our proposed TaTS framework effectively captures the temporal properties encoded in paired texts, achieving notable improvements over baseline methods that disregard the positional information inherent in the texts paired with time series.
+From the above results, effectively leveraging the text modality provides significant benefits when paired texts are available, and our TaTS framework achieves notable improvements over baseline methods that disregard positional information in time-series-paired texts.